noelcv/rustprojects/modules_backyard/README.md

 ## `Use` keyword to save the day
-Use makes modules available in the scope where is defined ands keeps the code dry
+Use makes modules available in the scope where is defined and keeps the code dry

 ```rust
 use crate::front_of_house::hosting;